micka-coder/talmedia/tanakh/genesis/tanakh-genesis-chapter-24-rashi_en.md

 ### passuk 10
 <b>From his master’s camels.</b> They were distinguishable from other camels, for they would go out only muzzled, out of concern for robbery that they not graze in others’ fields.
-<b>And all the property of his master was in his hand.</b> He [Avraham] wrote a gift-deed to Yitzchok of all his possessions so that they would be eager to send their daughter to him.
+<b>And all the property of his master was in his hand.</b> He [Avraham] wrote a gift-deed to Yitzchak of all his possessions so that they would be eager to send their daughter to him.
 <b>Aram Naharayim.</b> It is situated between two rivers.

 ### passuk 11